 A caregiver should also seek emergency care for a child if they show signs of a severe asthma attack or severe allergic reaction.

-If a caregiver is ever unsure about what is causing the cough or is concerned, they should take the child to see a doctor or other healthcare professional, such as a physician assistant (PA) or nurse practitioner (NP).
+If a caregiver is unsure what is causing the cough or is concerned, they should take the child to see a doctor or other healthcare professional.

 There are several potential causes of a dry cough, including infections, allergens, pollutants, and asthma.